 CASCATE DEL DARDAGNA - Bologna

-The Dardagna Waterfalls are situated in the natural park of Corno alle Scale.
-They are formed by the Dardagna torrent which, descending from Monte Spigolino, creates numerous and spectacular leaps: within a few kilometers, the water exceeds a difference in height of over 250 meters with repeated jumps, the first and highest of which is 30 meters.
+The Dardagna Waterfalls are located in the natural park of Corno alle Scale.
+The Dardagna torrent, descending from Monte Spigolino, creates numerous and spectacular leaps.
+Within a few kilometers, the water exceeds a difference in height of over 250 meters with repeated jumps, the first and highest of which is 30 meters.

-The falls are easily reachable with an evocative circular route between into the woods, which starts from the sanctuary of Madonna dell’Acero.
+The falls are easily reachable withva route into the woods, which starts from the sanctuary of Madonna dell’Acero.

 CASCATA DELL'ACQUACHETA - Forlì-Cesena

-The Acquacheta Waterfalls, which has become famous for being mentioned by Dante, is located in the Montone Valley, within the natural park of the Foreste Casentinesi.
-The falls are surrounded by a forest of oaks, chestnuts and beech trees, and this beautiful waterfalls gives life to a jump of 90 meters.
+The Acquacheta Waterfall, which has become famous for being mentioned by Dante, is located in the Montone Valley, within the natural park of the Foreste Casentinesi.
+The falls are surrounded by a forest of oaks and beech trees, and this beautiful waterfall is 90 meters high.

-The route starts from San Benedetto in Alpe and is a two hours walk.
+The route starts from San Benedetto in Alpe and it is a two hours walk.

 Questa lista ovviamente non è esaustiva, ma intanto abbiamo un po’ di spunti buoni per le prossime gite domenicali.
 Se avete altre cascate imperdibili da segnalarci lasciate un commento qui sotto!

 The most gorgeous waterfalls in Emilia-Romagna | Part II

 by Giulia Delaini /// April 10, 2018